 African art > African mask, tribal art, primitive art > Yombe mask

-A clan of the Kongo group, the Yombe are established on the West African coast, in the southwest of the Republic of Congo and in Angola.
+A clan of the Kongo group, the Yombe are established on the west coast of Africa, in the south-west of the Republic of Congo and in Angola.
 Their statuary includes remarkable maternities.

 Source: "the Kongo gesture" Ed.
-Dapper Museum and "Trésors d'Afrique" Tervuren Museum; "The Soul of Africa" s.Diakonoff.
+Dapper Museum and "Treasures of Africa" Museum of Tervuren; "The Soul of Africa" s.Diakonoff.

 This item is sold with its certificate of authenticity

 By purchasing this artwork you will get 5% = (9.0 loyalty points = 9.0 euros) which you can use towards your next purchase

 You could also be interested by these items